 No. State laws already limit manufacturer disclaimers of liability so that harmful defects in design or manufacturing are still the responsibility of the manufacturer.
 These requirements do not change based on how equipment is used or repaired.

 Is it going to be challenging for manufacturers to provide repair information?

 No. Manufacturers have already created everything required under Right to Repair for use by the authorized or direct repair organizations.
 Nothing different or new is required.

 How does fair repair improve cybersecurity?

-Does this place manufacturer Intellectual Property at risk?
+Would this place manufacturer intellectual property at risk?

 No. The legislation has been carefully drafted to include protections for copyrights, patents and trade secrets.
 Intellectual property is not altered or pirated in the course of repair.
-Licensed products can only be restored after repairs are complete.
-Neither is firmware altered.
-Such code is either restorable as part of the purchase (under patent law), or legal (under copyright law) to backup and restore for purposes of repair.
+Licensed software products or media backups can only be restored after repairs are complete.
+Embedded code (firmware) is either restorable as part of the purchase (under patent law), or legal (under copyright law) to backup and restore for purposes of repair.
 Right to Repair does not, and cannot, alter IP federal law.

 I've heard of Auto Right to Repair.
 Is this similar?

 Absolutely.
 The template for Right to Repair is current law for auto repairs in Massachusetts (passed in 2012) and the National Memorandum of Understanding (MOU) agreed by the Auto Industry in support of independent repair in 2014.
 The Auto MOU has been copied by Commercial Trucks in 2015 and has proven beneficial to consumers without negative impact on manufacturers.